 As the activities carried out by grand prize winners cannot be adequately described in writing, we hold guided visits of facilities open to Groupwide participation as an opportunity to observe the award-winning activities as well as exchange opinions and gain insight into overall safety and health improvement activities.

-The second awards were presented in April 2017.
+The third awards were presented in April 2018.
 The below table lists the facilities presented with awards in the group category.
 Moving forward, we will continue to actively roll out these outstanding activities within the Group in a bid to further raise the levels of safety and health.

 As the results of an analysis of past occupational accidents revealed issues in risk identification, we have been providing MMC Group facilities with safety and health guidance through outside consultants.
 Having an expert point out latent risks that are usually overlooked by on-site personnel and taking measures to mitigate the identified risks raises the on-site safety level and improves the hazard sensitivity of employees.

-Safety data and safety chronology that had previously only been stored on head office servers along with occupational accidents case studies, materials used for safety and health training and information concerning health and mental health has been classified, organized and published to the intranet.
+The Safety & Environment Department has been running an internal portal website since February 2017 for the collection, dissemination, and viewing of information about safety, health, disaster prevention and the environment.
+As regards health and safety, safety data and safety chronology that had previously only been stored on head office servers along with occupational accident case studies, documents used for safety and health training and information concerning health and mental health have been classified, organized and published to the intranet.

 Computer graphics have been used to produce videos depicting cases of typical occupational accidents that have occurred in the MMC Group.
 The videos can be used to offer straightforward explanations of the conditions of an occupational accident, its cause, countermeasures taken and the lessons learned.

 Since 2014, we have been compiling a collection of safety and health best practices on a yearly basis, highlighting unique and highly-effective initiatives implemented at each MMC Group facility to prevent occupational incidents.
-The best practices are published and promoted to coincide with National Safety Week as a shared asset for bolstering safety and health levels across the MMC Group.
+We are promoting the spread of best practices by presenting them during National Safety Week as a shared asset for increasing the Group's safety and health levels.

 I read the Monthly Safety & Health Report distributed by the Safety & Environment Department each month, and this gives me a good idea of how information is shared across the entire company, including the group companies, and the efforts being made in the interest of safety and health.
 The report also analyzes and describes the causes of occupational accidents and the associated issues through the broad lens of identifying "unsafe conditions," "unsafe actions" and "flaws in safety and health management," and I hope that these regular efforts lead to recurrence prevention measures ensuring that similar occupational accidents never occur again.